 Step 2: Register to become a certified host

 Obtain a host certificate from the Office of Short-Term Rentals.
-You may only offer short-term-rentals after you have received this certificate, and your certificate number must be posted on all listings advertising your short-term rental.
-Download the application on the San Francisco Business Portal.
+You may only offer (list/advertise) short-term-rentals after you have received this certificate, and your certificate number must be posted on all listings advertising your short-term rental.

 Short-term rentals in residences are only legal if you are registered with the San Francisco Office of the Treasurer & Tax Collector and have also received a certificate from the Office of Short-Term-Rentals.

 If you are not certified and you advertise/rent a dwelling unit for periods of less than 30 nights, you are violating the City's short-term rental laws, and are subject to possible enforcement action, including substantial penalties.